codacy/chart/docs/configuration/monitoring.md

 Currently, Codacy Self-hosted supports two monitoring solutions:

--   **[Crow](#setting-up-monitoring-using-crow):** A simple, lightweight, and built-in monitoring solution, that is enabled by default when you install Codacy.
+-   **[Crow](#setting-up-monitoring-using-crow):** A simple, lightweight, and built-in monitoring solution, enabled by default when you install Codacy.
 -   **[Prometheus + Grafana + Loki](#setting-up-monitoring-using-grafana-prometheus-and-loki):** A comprehensive third-party monitoring solution, recommended for more advanced usage.

-The sections below provide details on how to set up each monitoring solution.
+The sections below provide instructions on how to set up each monitoring solution.

 ## Setting up monitoring using Crow